 Develop good savings habits early

-While paying down debt is certainly a good money habit to have, it is easy to get caught in a debt cycle – continually either accruing or paying off debt.
+While paying off debt is certainly a good money habit to have, it is easy to get caught in a debt cycle – continually either accruing or paying off debt.
 If you’re spending all of your financial focus on debt, it can be more difficult to develop good saving habits later.

-Studies show that people who develop positive financial habits early on in their lives are more likely to make smart financial decisions as they grow older, so even while you are paying down debt consider getting in the habit of saving small amounts.
+Studies show that people who develop positive financial habits early on in their lives are more likely to make smart financial decisions as they grow older, so even while you are paying off debt consider getting in the habit of saving small amounts.
 Once you are debt-free, preserve your habit by continuing to make monthly payments into a savings or investment account.

 Harness the power of compounding interest